Go Back to School with Adobe Express! What’s New with Adobe Express for Education

 Back-to-school is here and as you’re busy planning your classes or getting ready to hit the books yourself, we’ve been busy improving Adobe Express for students and educators.
 A few months ago we released Adobe Express for Education.
 Since then, we’ve introduced important enhancements to Adobe Express, just in time for back to school.
 Here’s what to expect this school year and beyond.

-Google Classroom Integration
+Adobe Express Google Classroom Integration

-When students have finished their work (in any of the Spark formats) they click Share and then click on the Google Classroom icon to share their Spark creations.
+When students have finished their work (in any of the Adobe Express formats) they click Share and then click on the Google Classroom icon to share their Adobe Express creations.
 Teachers can create assignments, ask questions, and make announcements, and students can easily turn in assignments.

 Yes, sharing to Google Classroom is now as simple as a click!

-Printing and PDF Creation
+Printing and Adobe Express to PDF Creation

 But if you need that amazing story offline, perhaps printed for handouts or to adorn refrigerators and scrapbooks, well, then the content looks less than amazing.
 The truth is that modern responsive web pages, which is what Spark Page stories are, were just never designed to be viewed outside of the browser.